Hugo Scheiber

-Hugó Scheiber (born 29 September 1873 in Budapest - died there 7 March 1950) was a Hungarian modernist painter.
+Hugó Scheiber (born 29 September 1873 in Budapest - died there 7 March 1950) was a Jewish-Hungarian modernist painter.

 Life

 Hugó Scheiber was brought from Budapest to Vienna at the age of eight where his father worked as a sign painter for the Prater Theater.
 At fifteen, he returned with his family to Budapest and began working during the day to help support them and attending painting classes at the School of Design in the evening, where Henrik Papp was one of his teachers.
 He completed his studies in 1900.
 His work was at first in a post-Impressionistic style but from 1910 onward showed his increasing interest in German Expressionism and Futurism.
 This made it of little interest to the conservative Hungarian art establishment.

 However, in 1915 he met the great Italian avant-gardist Filippo Tommaso Marinetti and the two painters became close friends.
 Marinetti invited him to join the Futurist Movement.
 The uniquely modernist style that he developed was, however, closer to German Expressionism than to Futurism and eventually drifted toward an international art deco manner similar to Erté's.
 In 1919, he and his friend Béla Kádár held an exhibition at the Hevesy Salon in Vienna.
 It was a great success and at last caused the Budapest Art Museum to acquire some of Scheiber's drawings.
 Encouraged, Scheiber came back to live in Vienna in 1920.